-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

 That saw Ricciardo eliminated, along with Albon, Sargeant, Stroll, and his Aston Martin team-mate, Fernando Alonso – the latter four having not set a lap time.

-Conditions only continued to improve and Qualifying 3 began with all 10 runners venturing out on soft slick tyres.
+Conditions only continued to improve, and Qualifying 3 began with all 10 runners venturing out on soft slick tyres.

-Damp patches remained, however, especially off line, ready to punish those whop overstepped.
+Damp patches remained, especially off-line, ready to punish those who overstepped.

-With reduced sessions times in the Shootout, there was only time for a fast-slow-fast approach.
+With reduced session times in the Shootout, there was only time for a fast-slow-fast approach.

 That left Hamilton on provisional pole from Verstappen after the initial runs, with Norris third and then Leclerc.